Looking for the most important Cinque Terre tips to keep in mind as you plan your trip to these popular villages?

 When deciding where to stay, not all villages are created equal.

 Riomaggiore is our personal favorite village to stay in–it’s a great mix of beautiful views, several restaurants to choose from, and quiet streets to stay in.

-Monterosso al Mare is the best pick for beach lovers, and Manarola or Vernazza for those looking to soak up stunning views overnight.
+Monterosso al Mare is the best pick for beach lovers and Manarola or Vernazza are wonderful for those looking to soak up stunning views overnight.

 The only village we personally wouldn’t choose to stay in is Corniglia, for the simple fact that it requires more effort to get in and out of than the other four villages.